Kirkcaldy Galleries: History

+Collections

+The art gallery holds the largest collection of paintings by William McTaggart and Scottish Colourist Samuel Peploe aside from the National Galleries of Scotland.
+The museum contains many significant works by the Glasgow Boys.
+Situated on the ground floor, is the museum's award-winning permanent exhibition covering the town's industrial heritage.
+The museum also has a cafe which displays examples of Wemyss Ware pottery, made in the town from around the 1890s to 1930s.

 In 2015, Kirkcaldy Galleries became the first institution in Fife to display work by American photographer Diane Arbus.

 The Great Tapestry of Scotland was displayed at the Galleries in 2015 where the Rosslyn Chapel panel, one of 160 panels, was stolen.
 It was not recovered and a replacement panel was completed in 2017.